What foods help prevent a severe course of COVID? | DW | 15.06.2021

 Macronutrients give us the energy to maintain our bodily functions and get through the day.
 They can be roughly divided into three groups: carbohydrates, proteins and fats.

-The WHO recommends eating a diet that includes a variety of fruits and vegetables, legumes (e.g. lentils, chickpeas, beans, peas), nuts, whole grains (e.g. brown rice, oats, millet, maize) and animal-source foods.
+The WHO recommends eating a diet that includes a variety of fruits and vegetables, legumes (e.g., lentils, chickpeas, beans, peas), nuts, whole grains (e.g., brown rice, oats, millet, maize) and animal-source foods.
 People should eat at least five portions (or a total of 400 grams) of fruit and vegetables every day.
-While starchy root vegetables like potatoes, sweet potatoes and cassava are healthy, they do not count as one of your five a day.
+Though starchy root vegetables such as potatoes, sweet potatoes and cassava are healthy, they do not count as one of your five a day.

-One nutritional factor that may contribute to a less severe course of COVID are Omega-3 fatty acids.
+One nutritional factor that may contribute to a less-severe course of COVID-19 is Omega-3 fatty acids.
 There are three main types that humans need: ALA, DHA and EPA.

-Iranian researchers have found that Omega-3s could play an important role in good COVID outcomes.
-The results of a randomized controlled trial published in the Journal of Translational Medicine in March 2021 showed that critically ill COVID-19 patients who took a 1000mg Omega-3 supplement containing 400mg of EPAs and 200mg of DHAs for two weeks after hospitalization had a 21% survival rate after one month compared to 3% in the control group.
+Iranian researchers have found that Omega-3s could play an important role in good COVID-19 outcomes.
+The results of a randomized controlled trial published in the Journal of Translational Medicine in March 2021 showed that critically ill COVID-19 patients who took a 1,000-milligram Omega-3 supplement containing 400 milligrams of EPAs and 200 milligrams of DHAs for two weeks after hospitalization had a 21% survival rate after one month, compared with 3% in the control group.

-It also improved some markers of respiratory and renal function in critically ill COVID patients, but further studies need to be done, the authors wrote.
+It also improved some markers of respiratory and renal function in critically ill COVID-19 patients, but further studies need to be done, the authors wrote.

 "The microbiome does many jobs, including helping us digest our food, making vital vitamins, protecting from infection and educating our immune system," said Sheena Cruickshank, an immunologist at the University of Manchester in the UK.